Moussa Djenepo: Loan to Antalyaspor

+Esteghlal

-On 14 September 2022, Southampton announced Djenepo had signed a new three-year contract until 2025.
+On 22 August 2025, Djenepo signed a three-year contract with Esteghlal.

 International career

 Djenepo is a youth international for the Mali under-20 team, appearing in the 2017 Africa U-20 Cup of Nations.

 Djenepo received his first call-up to the senior team on 3 October 2017.
 He made his debut on 6 October, in a goalless 2018 FIFA World Cup qualification match with Ivory Coast.
 On 23 March 2019, Djenepo scored against South Sudan in a 2019 Africa Cup of Nations qualification home fixture, which ended in a 3–0 victory.